What is spina bifida?

 In spina bifida, the bones of the spine (vertebrae) do not form normally.
 Spina bifida can vary in severity.

 In occult spinal dysraphism, one or more vertebrae do not form normally, and the spinal cord and the layers of tissues (meninges) surrounding it may also be affected.
-The only symptom may be a tuft of hair, a dimpling, or a pigmented area on the skin over the defect.
+There are several types with differing neurologic severities.
+The diagnosis is sometimes suggested by symptoms in the lower back, such as a tuft of hair, a dimpling, or a pigmented area on the skin over the defect.

 In a meningocele, the meninges protrude through the incompletely formed vertebrae, resulting in a fluid-filled bulge under the skin.
 The spinal cord is in its normal location.